 A Healthier Lasagna Recipe

-I love lasagna, but I’m not so much a fan of the loads of sodium typically found in the ingredients of most traditional recipes.
-So I wondered: Is it possible to make a healthier lasagna that actually tastes good?
+I love lasagna, but I’m not so much a fan of the amount of sodium typically found in the ingredients of most traditional recipes.
+So I wondered: Is it possible to make a healthier recipe for it that actually tastes good?

-My challenge in creating this recipe was to make a low sodium lasagna without sacrificing any of the rich, zesty tomato flavor and essential gooey cheesiness.
+My challenge in creating this family favorite recipe was to make a low sodium lasagna without sacrificing any of the rich, zesty tomato flavor and essential gooey cheesiness.

 Then, I decided to take it a step further and use gluten-free pasta that requires no boiling… And, wouldn’t you know, this lasagna recipe is perfect!
-It’s a cheesy lasagna that is easy to make with less sodium, is gluten-free, and still has all the comforting deliciousness you crave.
+It’s cheesy goodness that’s easy to make with less sodium, is gluten-free, and has all the comforting deliciousness you crave.

 - olive oil